Thank you for visiting our website to learn more about The Horsham Clinic.

 We have a total of 206 licensed acute beds, and are one of the largest providers of acute inpatient services in Southeastern Pennsylvania.
 All of our acute inpatient services are provided at our sprawling 55-acre campus in Ambler, Montgomery County.

-The Horsham Clinic also provides treatment services in Broomall, Pa. in Delaware County where we operate acute child and adolescent day hospital programs.
+The Horsham Clinic also provides treatment services in Broomall, Delaware County and Coatesville, Chester County where we operate acute child and adolescent day hospital programs.